Modern Slavery Act and Human Trafficking Statement

 In summary, as part of our initiative to identify and manage risk:

-The Firm performs due diligence on suppliers to assess their compliance with the MSA.
-We include standard questions and representations relating to MSA concerns in the due diligence questionnaire from prospective suppliers.
+The Firm performs due diligence on suppliers to assess their compliance with modern slavery laws.
+We include standard questions and representations relating to modern slavery and human rights concerns in the due diligence questionnaire we obtain from prospective suppliers.

 Conducting due diligence in the investment process

-The Firm includes specific questions regarding modern slavery and human trafficking in its due diligence questionnaires with respect to most potential investments being evaluated, and each investment memo must contain a section dedicated to addressing level of ESG integration.
-Post-investment, the Firm is planning to implement ongoing monitoring and seeks to be engaged on ESG matters where it has a board seat or limited partner advisory committee membership.
+The Firm includes specific questions regarding modern slavery and adverse human rights impacts in its due diligence questionnaires with respect to most potential investments being evaluated, and each internal investment memorandum must contain a section dedicated to addressing the investment’s level of ESG integration.
+Post-investment, the Firm implements ongoing monitoring and seeks to be engaged on ESG matters where it has a board seat or limited partner advisory committee membership.
 We also seek engagement with investment managers to advocate for and support their ESG process improvements.

 Our Compliance Team takes primary responsibility for helping the Firm’s stakeholders and departments to implement the objectives considered in this Statement.
 We also expect our employees to be aware of our policies in this area and conduct themselves in an ethical and responsible way at all times.
-Compliance shall escalate, as necessary, any issues with respect to the MSA to the Operations Committee.
+Compliance shall escalate, as necessary, any issues related to modern slavery to the Operations Committee.

 For further information on our Corporate Social Responsibility Initiatives, please see our dedicated page here.

-Compliance will aim to provide regular training as necessary to educate on the importance of implementing and enforcing effective systems to reasonably ensure slavery and human trafficking is not taking place in our supply chain during the next reporting period.
+GCM employees receive training on various human rights issues such as economic sanctions, money laundering, and diversity and inclusion.
+Compliance will provide periodic training to educate employees on the importance of implementing and enforcing effective measures to reasonably ensure slavery and human trafficking are not taking place in our supply chain during the next reporting period.
+Additionally, employees will be trained to identify and know how to report and escalate potential modern slavery exposures relating to internal operations, supply chains, or investments.

-If issues are identified in relation to modern slavery and human trafficking, employees, suppliers, and portfolio managers are advised to immediately report to [email protected].
+If issues are identified in relation to modern slavery and human rights violations, employees, suppliers, and portfolio managers are advised to immediately report to [email protected].

 The Firm and related entities adopted a cross-functional approach to consultation and drafting of this Statement.
 Our Sustainability team, Due Diligence team, Investments team, Legal team, and Compliance team were consulted during the drafting process.

-The Firm is at the early stages of its modern slavery reporting journey and is committed to developing its approach year on year.
-In doing so, it will work across its supply chain and with portfolio companies to mitigate, manage, and (where necessary) remediate the risk of modern slavery.
+The Firm is at the early stages of its modern slavery reporting journey and is committed to refining its approach.
+In doing so, it will work across its supply chain and with portfolio companies to mitigate, manage, and (where necessary) remediate the risk of modern slavery and other human rights violations.

 This Statement was approved prior to publication and will be updated annually.